eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/04_catalog.md

 - The `@id` is the identifier for this catalog.
 As the catalog is created dynamically, the id is a UUID regenerated for each request to the Provider's catalog.
 - `service` holds data about the Provider's connector that the Consumer's connector communicated with.
 - `participantId` signifies the identifier of the Provider.
-This is specific to the EDC and not mandated by the DSP-spec.
+This is specific to the Connector and not mandated by the DSP-spec.
 - `@context` is part of every JSON-LD document.

 The Data Offers are hidden in the `dataset` section, grouped by the [Asset](01_assets.md) that the offer is made for.